-Open the required test class in the editor and position the caret anywhere inside the class definition.
+Open the required test class in the editor and place the caret anywhere inside the class definition.

 Set up the test fixture, that is, generate stubs for the code that emulates the required environment before test start and returns the original environment after the test is over:

-For more details, see Fixtures on the PHPUnit Official website.
+For more information, refer to Fixtures on the PHPUnit Official website.

-You can customize the code templates used for generating PHPUnit test methods on the File and Code Templates page of the Settings/Preferences dialog (Ctrl+Alt+S).
-To quickly access this page, in the Generate pop-up list, select Edit template from the submenu of a method.
+You can customize the code templates used for generating PHPUnit test methods on the File and Code Templates page of the Settings dialog (Control+Alt+S).
+To quickly access this page, in the Generate list, select Edit Template from the submenu of a method.

 You can run and debug single tests as well as tests from entire files and folders.
-PhpStorm creates a run/debug configuration with the default settings and a launches the tests.
-You can later save this configuration for further re-use.
+PhpStorm creates a run/debug configuration with the default settings and launches the tests.
+You can later save this configuration for further reuse.

 Run or debug PHPUnit tests

-PhpStorm generates a default run configuration and starts a run/debug test session with it.
+PhpStorm generates a default run configuration and starts a run or debug test session with it.